shobbsd/mitchs-rare-treasures/README.md

   * default sort order: ascending
   * default sort criteria: shop_name
   * for each shop object in the `/api/shops` endpoint, there should be a `stock_value` property which specifies the total value of each shop's stock.
+  * each shop object should have the following properties:
+    - shop_id
+    - shop_name
+    - shop_owner (which references the owner_id from owners)
+    - slogan
+    - stock_value (the total cost of treasures belonging to the shop)

 **GET**